Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 3

-Psychiatry residency (4 years of supervised training in inpatient and outpatient psychiatry)
+Psychiatry residency (4 years inpatient and outpatient training)

 4